How to build your custom GPT apps

 st.write(f"User has sent the following prompt: {prompt}")

-Also, here you can integrate the OpenAi module to forward the prompt to the service.
+Also, here you can integrate the OpenAI module to forward the prompt to the service.

 How to start an app in Chainlit?

 The procedure is very similar to Streamlit.
-You need also python and the chainlit package.
+You also need Python and the Chainlit package.
 You can install this via pip install chainlit.
 A minimal app in chainlit looks like this:

 import chainlit as cl